-Last year I wrote a controversial piece about Halloween titled "Orthodoxy and Halloween: Separating Fact From Fiction".
-I want to make it clear that I am not out to defend Halloween or promote its celebration by Christians, though I do find it important to separate fact from fiction regarding this holiday, and leave each individual to observe the day as their conscience determines.
-Personally I prefer to keep Halloween and Christianity separate outwardly and coherent in my heart.
+Last year (2009) I wrote a controversial piece about Halloween titled "Orthodoxy and Halloween: Separating Fact From Fiction".
+I want to make it clear that I am not out to defend Halloween or promote its celebration by Christians, though I do find it important to separate fact from the numerous fictions regarding this holiday promoted by Christians, and leave each individual to observe the day as their conscience and taste determines.
+Personally I see no contradiction between Halloween and Christianity and it is perfectly coherent in my heart the way I celebrate it.
 The fictional fundamentalist folklore and mythology surrounding Halloween is in my opinion the darkest aspect of the holiday, and it is the truth that I seek to bring to light lest Christianity be undermined, as it so often irresponsibly is in society.
 However, I also understand it is not within everyone's taste to celebrate Halloween, so mutual respect plays a large role in how I present the topic to Christians.

-Though I am a proud celebrant of Halloween and very much enjoy many aspects of it as a cultural and seasonal celebration separate from the Church, it has become unfortunate that some things associated with the holiday must be avoided if we wish to celebrate with a clean conscience.
+Though I am a joyful celebrant of Halloween and very much enjoy many aspects of it as a cultural and seasonal celebration separate from the feasts of the Church, it has become unfortunate that some things associated with the holiday must be avoided if we wish to celebrate with a clean conscience.

 How did Halloween come to be as dark and sinister as it appears in our days?
 It's all quite simple really if one looks at the history honestly and carefully.
-Halloween has its origins in the Christian Church.
+Halloween has its origins in the medieval Christian Church before the schism of 1054.
 The mythology that Halloween has its origins in pagan times prior to Christianity arose in the 19th century among Celtic scholars who had their own personal agendas in falsifying history.
 The demonization of the holiday began among Christians, especially in the 1960's as part of the counter-cultural movement in the United States.
 This demonization was based on the falsified history advocated by 19th century Celtic historians.
 However, since Neo-Paganism was on the rise in the 1960's, Pagans and New Agers took advantage of this falsified history by claiming Christians took the notion of All Hallow's Eve from the ancient Celts, whom they falsely claim an association with.
 This started an ideological war between the two factions ever since, and both were based on false ideas and information.
-The absurdity of the Christian arguments soon gave way to the secular overtaking of the holiday.
-And since Christians wanted nothing to do with Halloween, the Neo-Pagans were more than happy to come in and reap all the benefits.
+The absurdity of the fundamentalist Christian arguments soon gave way to the secular overtaking of the holiday.
+And since Christians in the West who celebrate All Saint's Day on November 1 wanted nothing to do with Halloween, the Neo-Pagans were more than happy to come in and reap all the benefits.

 Where does this leave us as Christians?
-Well, thankfully there are still many aspects to Halloween that leave us room to have enough fun and enjoyment without being a burden to our Christian conscience.
+Well, thankfully there are still many aspects to Halloween that leave us room to have enough innocent and wholesome fun and enjoyment without being a burden to our Christian conscience.
 Yet, there are still things we must avoid.
-And this should not alarm us nor should it cause extreme reactions, since Christians are called to weed things out in their daily lives in a secular environment.
+And this should not alarm us nor should it cause extreme reactions, since Christians are called to weed things out daily in their lives in a secular environment.
 This is no different other than it is in a different context.
+For example, most every major holiday has something inappropriate in it that we should avoid as Christians, but this does not rule out the holiday altogether for Christians.
+Even when we use technology, like the internet, we know that it can bring us into many temptations, but as Christians we avoid the evil that can be just a click away and stick to what we need to use it for or even for beneficial and innocent fun reasons.

 I cannot speak for every individuals conscience in presenting my own personal list of ten things I do not do on Halloween.
 But I offer this as a guide for those who are caught up in the confusion of the season.